Hutchinson-Lab/Hutchinson-Lab.github.io/_posts/2024-12-13-spatial-clustering-for-sdm.md

 ## Background

 Species distribution models (SDMs) aim to capture the patterns of species observations in relation to habitat characteristics.
 However, some species may be difficult to detect and can cause **imperfect detection** and false negatives. **Occupancy models** (MacKenzie et al., 2002) tackle this phenomenon by assuming that detection probability can be less than one, and consequently model the occupancy and detection processes separately, with the former being of higher scientific interest.
 Estimation of both occupancy and detection probabilities relies on repeated visits to sites over which occupancy is assumed to be fixed.
-While citizen science data can have large spatial and temporal coverage, they often require additional processing post hoc to introduce structure necessitated by occupancy models.
+While citizen science data can have large spatial and temporal coverage, they often require additional processing **post hoc** to introduce structure necessitated by occupancy models.
 Grouping together species observations to define sites for SDMs is the **site clustering problem**.
 Many potential solutions exist but they suffer from two primary reasons - (i) they either do not utilize all the training data provided to them to define sites, and/or (ii) they base their clustered sites on only geospatial features such as longitude and latitutude and do not account for similarity of species observation points in habitat/environmental feature space.
 In this post, we will see how **spatial clustering** algorithms remedy both of these issues, and provide additional advantages in terms of better predicitve performance of downstream SDMs.
 We investigated these site clustering approaches on eBird data (Sullivan et al., 2014) of 31 avian species from southwestern Oregon, United States.

 ## Ten Approaches to Site Clustering

 We investigated ten candidate clustering approaches to address the site clustering problem.
 Their characteristics are summarized in Table 1.
-We include SVS for completeness, but this method has known issues with parameter identifiability.
+We include SVS for completeness but this method has known issues with parameter identifiability.

 <center><p>Table 1: Properties of candidate approaches according to four Yes/No questions.</p>
 <table>